FredNov/HShots/README.md

   ![Help](Help/hshots.gif)

-Create and manage shots in \*.hip file.
+- Create and manage shots in \*.hip file.
-All the data stores in external \*.txt file.
+- All the data stores in external \*.txt file.
 The Shot data contains:

--Name

--Frame range

--Camera

--Bundle

--Take

--Text comment

--Displays text data in viewport
+Name, Frame range, Camera, Bundle, Take, Text comment -Displays text data in viewport

 Basically switching shots means switching between sets of those parameters with camera in viewport.